ChicoState/the-engineers/README.md

     - I am just some guy that does stuff (for now).

   Dickens Leung
-    - I like technology and long walks on the beach.
+    - I like technology and long walks a the beach.

   Yuqin Zhang
     - I like the program like image processing.